Medically reviewed by Drugs.com. Last updated on Jan 1, 2021.

 Dosage form: injection, solution, concentrate

 For all indications, toxicities may warrant dosage adjustments [see Dosage and Administration (2.7)].

 Administer in a facility equipped to manage possible complications (e.g. anaphylaxis).

 - For locally advanced or metastatic breast cancer after failure of prior chemotherapy, the recommended dose of TAXOTERE is 60 mg/m2 to 100 mg/m2 administered intravenously over 1 hour every 3 weeks.

 - For the adjuvant treatment of operable node-positive breast cancer, the recommended TAXOTERE dose is 75 mg/m2 administered 1 hour after doxorubicin 50 mg/m2 and cyclophosphamide 500 mg/m2 every 3 weeks for 6 courses.
 Prophylactic G-CSF may be used to mitigate the risk of hematological toxicities [see Dosage and Administration (2.7)].

-- For hormone-refractory metastatic prostate cancer, the recommended dose of TAXOTERE is 75 mg/m2 every 3 weeks as a 1 hour intravenous infusion.
+- For metastatic castration-resistant prostate cancer, the recommended dose of TAXOTERE is 75 mg/m2 every 3 weeks as a 1-hour intravenous infusion.
 Prednisone 5 mg orally twice daily is administered continuously [see Dosage and Administration (2.7)].